Poland says 2 Ukrainians tied to Russian intel likely behind railway sabotage

 A railway track between Warsaw and Lublin was blown up in an "unprecedented act of sabotage," Polish Prime Minister Donald Tusk announced on Nov.
 17.

-The Polish prime minister noted that the route is "crucially important for delivering aid to Ukraine."
+The Polish prime minister said the route is "crucially important for delivering aid to Ukraine."

 Warsaw has been raising alarm over the mounting cases of sabotage and espionage activities targeting Poland in recent years, with numerous incidents linked to Russian or Belarusian intelligence services.